 In this chapter, Hodgkinson declares:

 "Activities are the scourge of modern childhood....from the enclosure of the school we enclose them in the car....to more adult organized activities...all in the service of making them into competitive entities....Saturday mornings are for lying around doing nothing...here's a tip: don't let them get anywhere near the football team..you will find that your weekends are completely ruined by having to drive them to matches all over the place...try not to fill children's days.
 Let them live...too much activity will tend to make them dependent on outside authorities for the structure of their daily lives."
+Okay, so I'm not going to "End all activities."

 And, I bet Hodgkinson's kids will be playing football or tennis, despite what he writes.